 A Mayo Clinic radiologist views an image obtained via magnetic resonance elastography (MRE) of the liver, showing areas of scarring (fibrosis) in red.

 The first line of treatment is usually weight loss through a combination of a healthy diet and exercise.
-Losing weight addresses the conditions that contribute to nonalcoholic fatty liver disease.
-Ideally, a loss of 10 percent of body weight is desirable, but improvement in risk factors can become apparent if you lose even three to five percent of your starting weight.
+Losing weight addresses the conditions that contribute to NAFLD.
+Ideally, a loss of 10% of body weight is desirable, but improvement in risk factors can become apparent if you lose even 3% to 5% of your starting weight.
 Weight-loss surgery is also an option for those who need to lose a great deal of weight.

-For those who have cirrhosis due to nonalcoholic steatohepatitis, liver transplantation may be an option.
-Outcomes of liver transplant in this population group are generally very good.
+For those who have cirrhosis due to NASH, liver transplantation may be an option.

 Potential future treatments